- Avail: Now

 The Extras:

-First up we have The Making of Hamlet, which is a behind the scene look at how the film was made with interviews of the cast and crew.
+First up we have "The Making of Hamlet", which is a behind the scene look at how the film was made with interviews of the cast and crew.
 And you also get a commentary track from Gregory Doran (the Director), Sebastian Grant, and Chris Seger.

-Overall, Hamlet is the kind of film you have to already be a fan of.
+Overall, Hamlet is the type kind of film that you would have to already be a fan of.
 And if you've never watched or read one of Shakespeare's plays, then the BBC take is definitely the way to try it out.
 Out of TOV 5 stars, I give Hamlet from the BBC network 3.5 stars and it's been Valkor tested, TOV Approved.